LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 The command node with the attribute --scaleDown (shortcut -sd), hides the labels of the different values of the node nodeID.
 If we give as argument "all", the command is applied to all the nodes of the tree.

 ```
-export or export --json [filename.json]
+export or export --json or -j [filename.json]
 ````
-The command export or export with the attribute --json, exports a json file of the tree diagram that is compatible with the expression tutor.
+The command export or export with the attribute --json (shortcut -j), exports a json file of the tree diagram that is compatible with the expression tutor.
 If you use only export the script generates a filename, if you use he attribute --json you can specify the filename of the new file.

 ```
 export --txt [exportfile.txt]